Spica TC-60 Crossover and Schematics |

 Crossover component values were determined by the service codes of the woofer.
 The values are listed here will most likely not match your values.

-The schematics refer to "1st" and "after".
-"1st" means first production run of 100 pairs, and "after" means all production after that, and represents most TC-60s made.
-According to John Bau they 20uF electrolytic capacitors (it's a non-standard value) were special ordered for the TC-60 production and they didn't show up in time for the first 100 pairs that were produced.
-This meant that the first hundred were built with 22uF electrolytic capacitors and the related components were adjusted to achieve the correct total value.
+The schematics are designated "1st" and "after".
+"1st" referrers to the first production run (100 pairs).
+According to John Bau the 20uF electrolytic capacitors (a non-standard value) were special ordered, but didn't show up in time for the first production run.
+This meant that the first hundred pairs were built with 22uF electrolytic capacitors (a standard value) and the related components were adjusted to achieve the correct values.
+Later production runs (after) used the 20uf capacitors.

 TC-60 Crossover